oussamafnh/weather-extension/README.md

-# Weather Extension with City Backgrounds 🌦️
+# OFN-Weather-Extension with City Backgrounds 🌦️

 A sleek, user-friendly weather extension that provides **real-time weather updates** with stunning city backgrounds.
 This project includes a landing page for easy downloads and installation instructions for multiple browsers (Chrome, Firefox, and Safari).